karlkurzer/SUMO_TraCI/README.md

 # SUMO_network
 An examplary SUMO network to get started quickly.

-Start the simulation by running: `sumo-gui -c network.sumocfg`
+Start the simulation by running: `python main.py`